 Astronomers estimate that these monsters weighed 100 tons or more before partially vaporizing when they entered the earth's atmosphere.

 Because several popular disaster films often provoke interest in an end-of-the-world scenario involving giant meteorites, it seems timely to point out that anyone can visit the sites of such catastrophes.
-Before we take you to the craters themselves, however, a look at their origins will make it clearer just how spectacular these now-quiet landscapes really are.
+Before we take you to the impact craters of North America themselves, however, a look at their origins will make it clearer just how spectacular these now-quiet landscapes really are.